How to Use ROCS|Player (Previously known as Stage|Tracks mobile)

 Set Fade Duration

-If you would like to add a fade to the end of your song, click on the Set Fade Duration button and a pop-up menu will appear.
-Select from one of the options to add the fade.
+If you want to add a fade to the end of your song, click the Set Fade Duration button and a pop-up menu will appear.
+Select one of the options to add the fade: 1, 2, 5, and 7 seconds.

 Settings